K-Nearest Neighbors (KNN) Implementation Tutorial with PXL

 const uint32_t numTasks = 4;

-auto pxlResources = initializePxl(numTasks, MAP); // or PARALLEL
+auto pxlResources = initializePxl(numTasks, Tensor); //or Ptr

 ...